Japanese Giants

 Japanese Giants was a kaiju (giant monster) fanzine with an emphasis on Japanese monsters, such as Godzilla.
+The first issue was published in 1974 by Stephen Mark Rainey and publication continued under different editors until 2004.

 History

 Japanese Giants was inspired by the fanzine Japanese Fantasy Film Journal (JFFJ), edited and published by Greg Shoemaker.
 Shoemaker has been credited with founding American Godzilla fandom.
 Japanese Giants was the second fanzine to be published on the genre.
 Fifteen year-old Stephen Mark Rainey published the first issue of Japanese Giants in 1974.
 Rainey was also the editor.
 Offset printed, the 18 page issue revolved around the first half of a filmbook of Destroy All Monsters.
 Other articles included Ultraman, Johnny Sokko and his Flying Robot by Tom Murdock, as well photos and art by Rainey, Chuck Neely, and Robert Cox.

 Japanese Giants issue one was a clear expression of Rainey's love of the genre, but was not financially successful.
-Brad Boyle took over the fanzine with issue two.
+Bradford Grant Boyle took over the fanzine with issue two.
 Also 15, he had previously published other fanzines including Sci-Fi.
 Issue two had a more professional look but still obviously a fanzine.
 The cover was two-color offset on glossy paper, with Destroy All Monsters drawn by Tim Johnson.
 Boyle printed issue two at his East High School graphics class.
 A fanzine budget was often very small and bootstrapping was a necessity.
-The contents included the conclusion of the Destroy All Monsters filmbook by Stephen Mark Rainey, The Day of Daiei by Tony Picariello, Kappa: Terror from the Deep by Stephen Mark Rainey, and an Aurora Ghidrah Model Review by Bradford G. Boyle.
+The contents included the conclusion of the Destroy All Monsters filmbook by Stephen Mark Rainey, "The Day of Daiei" by Tony Picariello, "Kappa: Terror from the Deep" by Stephen Mark Rainey, and an Aurora Ghidrah Model review by Bradford G. Boyle.
 Like Rainey, Boyle took a financial bath until Famous Monsters of Filmland mentioned Japanese Giants in an issue.